Proto-Indo-European homeland

+A second possibility is the Anatolian hypothesis, which puts it in Anatolia c.
+8000 BCE, but is incompatible with the genetic and linguistic data and has been "largely abandoned".
+A third group of proposals suggest an archaic PIE-homeland south of the Caucasus.
+This includes the Armenian hypothesis, which situates the homeland for archaic PIE ('Indo-Hittite') south of the Caucasus mountains, This hypothesis has gained renewed attention during the 2010s and 2020s due to aDNA research, which has resulted in various proposals for an archaic 'Indo-Anatolian' or 'Indo-Hittite' homeland south of the Caucasus or even in Iran, with Lazaridis and Anthony eventually proposing PIE emerged in an area between the Caucasus and the lower Volga.

+Several other explanations have been proposed, including eastern Caspian origins, the outdated but historically prominent North European hypothesis, the Neolithic creolisation hypothesis, the Paleolithic continuity paradigm, the Arctic theory, and the "indigenous Aryans" (or "out of India") hypothesis.
+These are not widely accepted, and are considered to be fringe theories.

-Theoretical considerations
+Theoretical considerations and constraints for homeland-proposals

 Traditionally, homelands of linguistic families are proposed based on evidence from comparative linguistics coupled with evidence of historical populations and migrations from archaeology.
 Presently, genetics via DNA samples is increasingly used for the study of ancient population movements.

 Reconstructed vocabulary

 Using comparative linguistics it is possible to reconstruct the vocabulary found in the proto-language, and in this way achieve some knowledge of the cultural, technological and ecological context that the speakers inhabited.
 Such a context can then be compared with archaeological evidence.
 This vocabulary includes, in the case of (late) PIE, which is based on the post-Anatolian and post-Tocharian IE-languages: